Press release by KGK/Torqeedo

-Torqeedo is one of 500 brands that KGK Motor distributes in Sweden.
-Torqeedo develops electric motors for boats and are introducing "Fixed Pod Drives" – a new range of engines intended for sailboats and displacement boats.
-The space-saving electric engines are available in models 2.0, 4.0 and the brand new 10.0.
+Torqeedo is one of the 500 brands that KGK Motor distributes in Sweden.
+Torqeedo develops electric motors for boats and is introducing "Fixed Pod Drives" – a new range of engines intended for sailboats and displacement boats.
+The space-saving electric engines are available in models 2.0, 4.0, and the brand new 10.0.
 The unit's engine is located in the gondola placed under the hull and thereby does not take any space inside the boat.
 The engines are preferably powered by Torqeedo Power 26-104 lithium batteries which can be charged with the folding propellers during sailing.

-More about the project: Youth, micro plastics, solar panels
+More about the project: Youth, microplastics, solar panels

 and a documentary film

 In the marinas, meetings in the cockpit are planned with local "green-ups" and young sustainability evangelists.
-Interviews on new climate-smart solutions, thoughts about the future and groundbreaking scientific results will be a red thread in the story, shared on social media, and after reaching the final destination in Stockholm, it will be part of a documentary film and an educational online program.
+Interviews on new climate-smart solutions, thoughts about the future, and groundbreaking scientific results will be a red thread in the story, shared on social media, and after reaching the final destination in Stockholm, it will be part of a documentary film and an educational online program.

-The project is supported by: KGK / Torqeedo (electric drive), Erlandssons Brygga (navigation and safety equipment), Benns (rigging and deck equipment) and Lidköping Båtsnickeri (ship yard: installation and renovation).
+The project is supported by: KGK / Torqeedo (electric drive), Erlandssons Brygga (navigation and safety equipment), Benns (rigging and deck equipment), and Lidköping Båtsnickeri (shipyard: installation and renovation).

 Professor Martin Hassellöv, University of Gothenburg